FS2020-USER-TESTER/GNS530W_CDI_MOD_FOR_C310R/README.md

 # GNS530W_CDI_MOD_FOR_C310R
 This mod changes the Blackbird C310R to improve compatibility with WT provided GNS530W including split CDI.

-**BETA - THIS MOD IS RELEASED AS BETA FOR END-USER TESTING.
-EXPECT ADDITIONAL UPDATES.**
+All aircraft config changes recommended by WT are included.

 ## Install

-1. Unzip WtGNS530-Fix-CDI-Milviz-C310.zip into community folder
+1. Unzip WtGNS530-Fix-CDI-Milviz-C310.zip placing WtGNS530-Fix-CDI-Milviz-C310 into community folder
 2. This mod is only functional while flying the Blackbird C310R.

 ## Using External Controls for GNS530:

 1. Users that map GNS530/430 to external buttons need to assign the CDI button to a script.
-Here is a possible script:
+Here are suggested scripts:

 * 1 (>H:AS530_CDI_Push, Number)
+* 1 (>H:AS430_CDI_Push, Number)

 ## Features provided by the mod:

 1. There is a GNS530 and a GNS430 available in the C310R.
 With this mod the units can be in unmatched CDI states - one in VLOC and one in GPS
-2. The HSI behavior code has been tweaked to use latest simvars and to fix a few issues.
+2. The HSI behavior code has been tweaked to use latest simvars and to fix indicator flag issues.
+3. The TO/FROM flag for HSI and OBS are correctly calculated in GPS operation.
-3. Improvements to the Dual Radio mode of the panel to avoid HSI incorrect due to hidden GPS state.
+4. When in Dual Radio mode the state of the hidden GPS units is ignored when calculating HSI/OBS indicators.
-4. The latest core fix for autopilot startup PID reset is enabled.
+5. The latest core fix for autopilot startup PID reset is enabled.
 This can provide smoother autopilot startup.
 It is suggested that pilot trim the aircraft before engaging the AP for smoothest transition.

 ## Usable with both GNS530 mods: